 Teams use network diagrams to get a visual of the entire work broken down into interdependent tasks and to plan their further actions accordingly.
 Bubbles, boxes and arrows will help understand the activities and how they are link to each other.
 The project manager produces the diagram to model the activities flow and visualize the critical path definition.
 Each activity is marked either with a certain code (ID) or name; activity paths need to be highlighted.
 Below is an example.

-Example: MS Excel Spreadsheet for CP Management
+Example: MS Excel Spreadsheet for CP Method

 In this critical path Excel spreadsheet, we have three possible sequences that carry out the project from start to completion.
 As a project manager, first you need to calculate the overall duration of each sequence and then compare the durations against each other.
 The activities that define the longest overall duration will compose the critical path (in our example, it is path “C1-C2-C3” with duration “30 days”).